bem/bem-core/common.docs/rationale/rationale.en.md

  for the project's developer it's:
   * ability to use any template as a bock for the page building;
-  * ability to modify easily any template in the project without making any changes in the library source-code;
+  * ability to modify easily any template in the project without making any changes in the library source code;
  for the library developer:
   * there should be no need of pre-design of special parts that can be overridden in the future.

 ### BEM

-BEMHTML is an expansion of BEM-methodology to HTML.
-BEM gives an opportunity to designer, interface-developer, JavaScript-coder to speak one language (in the same terms, these terms are Blocks, Elements, Modifiers).
-BEMHTML allows HTML-coders join them.
+BEMHTML is an expansion of BEM methodology to HTML.
+BEM gives an opportunity to designer, interface developer, JavaScript-coder to speak one language (in the same terms, these terms are Blocks, Elements, Modifiers).
+BEMHTML allows HTML coders to join them.

 ** The task: tools for HTML-development in terms of BEM.**

- * There should be a template for each BEM-entity(block, element or modifier).
+ * There should be a template for each BEM entity (block, element or modifier).
- * CSS-integration within BEM-style (BEM-classes should be generated automatically for all blocks, elements and modifiers).
+ * CSS integration within BEM style (BEM classes should be generated automatically for all blocks, elements and modifiers).
- * JS-integration within BEM-style (JS parameters should be generated automatically for blocks, elements and modifiers).
+ * JS integration within BEM style (JS parameters should be generated automatically for blocks, elements and modifiers).

 ## Capability of BEMHTML

-### Web-Page in Terms of BEM (Blocks, Elements, Modifiers)
+### Web-page in terms of BEM (Blocks, Elements, Modifiers)

- - Page-structure is described in BEMJSON format, it's a JavaScript representation of the BEM-tree;
+ - Page structure is described in BEMJSON format, it's a JavaScript representation of the BEM-tree;
- - The templating engine converts the BEM-tree into a HTML-code;
+ - The templating engine converts the BEM-tree into a HTML code;
- - CSS-integration within the BEM-style
+ - CSS integration within the BEM style
- - JS-integration within the BEM-style
+ - JS integration within the BEM style

 #### Examples
 The templating engine receives the following data: